 aPPROXIMATE nET reCOVERY ON cOST

-Due to the perishability rate of seafood, product age and integrity is critical to recovery value.
+Eligibility and perishability important: Due to the perishability rate of seafood, product age and integrity is critical to recovery value.
 When lending on these assets it is important to understand the implications of eligibility and expiration dates for different varieties of fish and seafood.
 As an example, live lobster and farmed fish can often be deemed ineligible on the Borrowing Base.
 Similarly, fresh fish is often deemed ineligible due to its short shelf life of three to 14 days under typical circumstances.
 Frozen fish and seafood can have up to 18 months of shelf life; however, quality and desirability starts to diminish at nine months.
 The short shelf life of fresh seafood necessitates rapid turnover in finished inventory levels.
 Products that are not sold fresh are also typically frozen or rendered quickly.
 This short fulfillment cycle has a positive impact on recovery values in an orderly liquidation sale.